About Rabbi Cohon

 Previously the Rabbi of Congregation B'nai Israel in Spartanburg, South Carolina, where he was named Outstanding Religious Leader of the Year, he chaired the Human Relations Commission of Spartanburg and the Martin Luther King, Jr. Committee, co-founded the Interfaith Religious Group, and served as Program Chairman for the Spartanburg Rotary Club.
 He is also a trained cantor who served pulpits in Santa Barbara and Los Angeles, and has recorded three commercial CD’s of Jewish music, the latest released in 2003, called “Shabbat Rocks!”
 He is also the author of the "Shabbat Reflections" prayerbook, and the editor of "The Promise Haggadah for Passover.”

-During his three-month sabbatical trip in 2015 Rabbi Cohon traveled around the world visiting 120 of the holiest places in the world, and wrote a book called "A Vagabond Journey to the Holiest Places in the World".
+During his three-month sabbatical trip in 2015, Rabbi Cohon traveled around the world to 20 countries visiting 145 of the holiest places in the world, and wrote a book called "A Vagabond Journey to the Holiest Places in the World".

 Rabbi Cohon has officiated for the High Holy Days as rabbi in Shanghai, China, held student rabbinic pulpits in Sydney, Australia, and Billings, Montana, among other places, and Cantorial pulpits in Santa Barbara, California, Vancouver, British Columbia and Jerusalem, and served on national rabbinic and Cantorial boards.
 Rabbi Cohon is a third-generation rabbi, a marathoner, bicyclist, and softball player.
-He is married to Dr. Wendy S. Weise, and has two sons, Boaz and Gabriel, and a daughter Cipora.
+He has two sons, Boaz and Gabriel, and a daughter Cipora.